AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/admin-console.md

 # Accessing the Admin Console {#accessing-admin-console}

+In this part of the [onboarding journey,](overview.md) you will learn about the preparation necessary before you can log into the system for the first time.

+## Objective {#objective}

 Now that you have read the article [AEM as a Cloud Service Terminology](terminology.md) and understand the basics of AEMaaCS structure, you are ready to log into the Admin Console for the first time!

-## Objective {#objective}

 As a system administrator you are responsible for managing users within your organization.
 You do this by using the Admin Console.
 After reading this section you should: